-The Dodd-Frank Act created the Consumer Financial Protection Bureau (the "CFPB") as an independent entity with broad rulemaking, supervisory and enforcement authority over consumer financial products and services.
+The Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act") created the Consumer Financial Protection Bureau (the "CFPB") as an independent entity with broad rulemaking, supervisory and enforcement authority over consumer financial products and services.
 The CFPB's functions include investigating consumer complaints, rulemaking, supervising and examining bank consumer transactions, and enforcing rules related to consumer financial products and services.
 CFPB regulations and guidance apply to all financial institutions, including the Bank.
 Banks with \$10 billion or more in assets are subject to examination by the CFPB.
-Banks with less than \$10 billion in assets, including the Bank, continue to be examined for compliance with federal consumer laws by their primary federal banking agency.
+Banks with less than \$10 billion in assets, including the Bank, are subject to the CFPB's rules but continue to be examined for compliance with federal consumer laws by their primary federal banking agency.